-Reasons for declining remuneration-related resolutions: (% since March 2013)
+Reasons for declining Rem. resolutions | (% since March 2013)

 SA companies produce annual integrated reports, which combine traditional financial reporting with comment on sustainability issues of interest to all stakeholders.
 This has required us to develop policies to guide our approach to social (approved by the SIM Board in 2015), and environmental sustainability (approved in 2012), to bolster our response to principle 1.
-More recently, we initiated a pioneering project to make use of environmental data purchased from a firm of environmental economists based in the UK.
-Once completed, this will enable us to assess the materiality of externalities, compile environmental 'footprints' of portfolios, and gauge the extent of environmental risk to company and portfolio valuations.
+We have the capability to assess the materiality of environmental externalities, compile environmental 'footprints' of portfolios, and gauge the extent of environmental risk to company and portfolio valuations.

 We have also sought the best way to incorporate environmental, social and governance principles and data into our non-equity investment processes (as envisaged in principle 1).
 In 2015, the SIM fixed interest team obtained approval from the Sanlam Central Credit Committee for their proposal to start incorporating ESG criteria into the credit approval process.
+Responsible debt investment is likely to lead to more conditional lending practices.